rd--/blksc3/md/glossary.md

 ## Categories

-The blocks in the toolbox are organised into categories, some of which are further organised into sub-categories.
+The blocks in the toolbox are organised into categories, which may be further organised into sub-categories.
+Blocks in the same category are assigned the same colour.

 ## Collapsed Blocks